spectator05/Substring-Frequency-Count-using-SuffixTree/README.md

 - It takes multiple strings as input and puts them into a suffix tree.
 Then extract frequency of all substrings for multiple strings based on the frequencies of the suffix tree nodes.

-- The output is equivalent to storing the frequencies by splitting the string into substrings of length 1 up to substrings of length n.
+- The output is equivalent to storing the frequencies by splitting the string into substrings of length 1 up to substrings of length n(see validation part).

-- It is possible to count the frequency of only one substring per packet by storing the index of the most recent packet counted in the node.
+- It is possible to count the frequency of only one substring per packet by storing the index of the most recent string counted in the node.
+(It can solve some problems related with duplicated substrings in a string like 'AAAAAAAA'

 You can set the length of the minimum substring to be extracted via the input parameter `k`.
 ```python